 During the Second World War (1939-45), the regiment saw a lot of action in North Africa (1940-42) and Greece (1941).
 The former campaign included the Battles of Sidi Barrani, Bardia, Beda Fomm and Sidi Rezegh in 1941, the Gazala battles of May-June 1942 and El Alamein in October 1942.

 The regiment then returned to Britain to prepare for the invasion of Europe.
 It landed with its Cromwell tanks two days after D-Day (June 1944), fighting throughout the North West Europe campaign before ending the war near Hamburg.
 It then joined the occupation forces.

 Due to heavy losses in 1942, the regiment had temporarily merged with the 4th Queen's Own Hussars.
 This amalgamation was enacted again in October 1958 - this time permanently - to form The Queen's Own Royal Irish Hussars.

-Explore the history and collections of the 8th King's Royal Irish Hussars by visiting the Queen's Royal Hussars Museum.
+Discover more about the 8th King's Royal Irish Hussars by visiting the Queen's Royal Hussars Museum in Warwick.